-- 1. hammer and pile not properly aligned

-- 2. excessive drop height, and

-- 3. driving into a prebored hole using excessive energy.
+- 1. hammer and pile not properly aligned - 2. worn or damaged packing / cushioning material - 3. excessive drop height, and - 4. driving into a prebored hole using excessive energy.

 Driving with a diesel hammer shall commence with the fuel throttled to the minimum required for the hammer to fire.